vtta2008/PLM/README.md

     GitHub - mottosso/Qt.py: Minimal Python 2 & 3 shim around all Qt bindings - PySide,
     PySide2, PyQt4 and PyQt5. (n.d.).
 Retrieved from https://github.com/mottosso/Qt.py

+**INSTALLATION**

+Download and extract folder to your pc, remember to rename the folder to 'PipelineTool'.

+Run file via command prompt, for example, I put in D:/PipelineTool.

+In command prompt type:

+    "python PipelineTool.py" then enter to run.

+A user login window will show up, login with your username and password.